‘I always thought marketing agencies rip you off’

 Got some new starters joining you?

-One thing I will say if you are planning on recruiting new team members, please make time to make them feel welcome and involved.
+One thing I will say is if you are planning on recruiting new team members, please make time to make them feel welcome and involved.
 I’ve seen it so many times that the culture is non-existent, they don’t get given a buddy, they are left to their own devices and are completely miserable – looking for a new job in a few months.
-So if you want to recruit a full-time role and you know that there’s a few things you could/should be doing better during their onboarding – give me a call I can help share some tips on making your new team members feel happy and like part of the furniture from their very first week – the best number to get me on is 01926 423170
+So if you want to recruit a full-time role and you know that there’s a few things you could/should be doing better during their onboarding – give me a call I can help share some tips on making your new team members feel happy and like part of the furniture from their very first week – the best number to get me on is 01926 350 040.

 Marketing is one of the fastest-changing industries that requires constant development.

 My parents are both retired accountants and it seems the software that’s popular now in 2021 s VERY similar to the software they started when everything became computerised.
 They didn’t have to learn a new skillset every few months because there were new tools available that people are discovering, like there are in marketing.

 Buzz words like Facebook Adverts, PPC, SEO, Instagram.